aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 5. Submit just a visit label - this should give an error message.
 6. Check that all values are propagated and saved correctly.
 7. Check that watching logging is working - turn it off and on for your current user, and for other watchers on the issue
+8. Check that an attachment can be adding to an existing issue.
+9. Test if users assigned to issues can upload attachments.
+10. Test if users can delete their own uploaded attachments.
+11. Test if user assigned to issue cannot delete attachments of issue owner.

 Permissions [Automation Testing]
 1. Remove access all profile permission.
 2. Remove reporter permission
 3. Remove developer permission
 4. Test that the module behaves correctly as described above.

+**Test the Issue Tracker Dashboard widget**
+1. The dashboard widget named My Tasks, should display the correct number of assigned issues.
+2. Check if the number changes when a new issue has been assigned to you or removed.
+3. Verify clicking on Your assigned issues, will redirect you to the issue tracker module and where all issues contain you as the assignee.

+**Test the Issue Tracker Candidate Dashboard widget**
+1. Find an issue with a PSCID assigned to it.
+2. Visit the Candidate Dashboard for the foregoing candidate.
+3. View the Open Issues widget and verify all issues of the candidate exist in the widget.
+4. The number of comments an issue has should be displayed correctly in the widget.
+5. The links should redirect the user to the correct issue.
+6. Create or assign an issue to a PSCID and see if the foregoing works correctly for the new issue.